How to Ethically Grow Your Business During the Pandemic

 The expression “disaster capitalism,” coined by author and activist Naomi Klein, refers to the way unscrupulous businesses use times of crisis for their ends.
 But this is not the same thing as continuing to grow your business ethically.

 Examples of unethical behavior in the face of a crisis include stockpiling and price gouging (artificially inflating prices on essential or hard-to-get items.)
-You might make a quick dollar now, but the long-term damage isn’t worth it.
+Those tactics might make a quick dollar now, but the long-term damage isn’t worth it.

 COVID-19 doesn’t have to spell disaster for your business

-These are challenging times, and many businesses will suffer as a result.
+These are challenging times, and many businesses are challenged.
 But as you’ve seen, there are ways to minimize long-term impact and even keep growing your business.

 Take care of your people, increase the value you offer, think creatively about moving operations online, communicate intentionally, and do not capitalize on the disaster.
 With these principles in mind, you can survive and thrive in the post-COVID world we seem to be entering.